Skip to content

 Two export formats from the Findings view:

-• SARIF 2.1.0 — server-side, applies all current filters, capped at 25,000 findings.
+• SARIF 2.1.0 — server-side, applies the active filter, capped at 25,000 findings (the endpoint returns 413 above that).
 Compatible with GitHub Code Scanning, Azure DevOps, JFrog Xray.

 See Exports for the full schema.